 The butter will solidify on top.
 Poke a hole in the butter disk and drain the water underneath.
 Pat dry.

 The most popular method for home infusers.
-The slow cooker's steady, low heat reduces the risk of overheating and requires less monitoring than stovetop.
+A crockpot's steady, low heat reduces the risk of overheating and requires far less monitoring than stovetop.
+If you've been searching for "crockpot cannabutter" or "weed butter crock pot," this is the safe, repeatable version.

 - 01

-Combine butter, water, and cannabis in slow cooker
+Combine butter, water, and cannabis in the crockpot

 - 02